Developers can define custom validation logic beyond basic type checks, giving more control over how data is validated.

 Exposed Values

-When working with schemas that have filters, you can access the base schema (the schema before the filter was applied) using the from property:
+For schemas with filters, you can access the base schema (the schema before the filter was applied) using the from property: